 • The Reasoning Through Language Arts Instructional Framework –– Instructional resources aligned with TABE 11/12 levels and GED® HIIs;

-• The Instructional Technology Framework –– Instructional resources, accompanied by detailed screenshot and video tutorials, aligned with LINCS AE Teacher Competencies;
+• The Instructional Technology Framework –– Instructional resources, accompanied by detailed screenshots and video tutorials, aligned with LINCS AE Teacher Competencies;

 • BRAND NEW!
 The English Language Proficiency Instructional Framework –– Instructional resources aligned with English Language Proficiency Standards and CASAS Competencies, organized both by ELP Standard and by five achievement levels.